LABSN/tdtpy/docs/index.rst

 ----------------------------------

 :Author: **Brad Buran**
-:Copyright: |copy| 2010 to present - Brad N. Buran and Dan H. Sanes
+:Copyright: 2010 to present - Brad N. Buran and Dan H. Sanes

 Work on TDTPy was supported by grant DC009237 from the `National Institute on Deafness and other Communication Disorders`_.